hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 that the contents of an object had been reviewed.
 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

-All existing metadata, except is overridden by the POST operation.
+All existing  metadata, with the exception of [Content-Type](#content_type_request) is overritten by the POST operation.
 This means you must specify _all_ of the  metadata in the request.
 For example, if an object already has a Content-Encoding of gzip and you plan to also set X-Object-Meta-One, both must be specified in a single request.
 If you only set X-Container-Meta-One, when you later do a HEAD operation, only X-Container-Meta-One would exist -- in effect Content-Encoding is lost.

+However, [Content-Type](#content_type_request) is unchanged (unless included in the request).
+You cannot use the [Content-Length](#content_length_request) request header since the object content is not changed by this operation.

+A POST operation with no metadata changes will cause all the metadata with the exception of [Content-Type](#content_type_request) and [Content-Length](#content_length_request) to be cleared.

 An easier way to change object metadata is to use the [Copy Object](#object_copy) operation since it only changes metadata that you update in the request.

 **Request Data**